 The Rossall Hoard

-Fast forward to much more recent times, when in 1840 Roman coins were found at Rossall, Fleetwood.
+Still in the distant past, but fast forward to much more recent times.
+In 1840 Roman coins were found at Rossall, Fleetwood.
 The Rossall Hoard is a complicated story of intrigue and mystery surrounding the Hesketh family, the founders of Fleetwood.

-More coins were found at Hackinsall in 1926, from a period of occupation around AD 80.
-Many of the villages in the area were later listed in the Domesday book of 1086.
+More coins were found at Hackinsall in 1926.
+These date from a period of occupation around AD 80.
+Many Fylde villages also appear in the Domesday book of 1086.

 The name ‘Blackpoole‘ first appears in the 1602 Bispham parish baptismal register.
 ‘Foxhall‘ was the first house to be built in the area.
-That was at the end of the 1600’s and it was built by Edward Tyldesley, the Squire of Myerscough.
+Foxhall was built by Edward Tyldesley, the Squire of Myerscough, towards the end of the 1600’s.

-Following an Act of Parliament in 1767 a tract of sandhills along the coast was enclosed.
-Plots of land were allocated to landowners in Bispham, Layton, Great and Little Marton.
+After an Act of Parliament in 1767 a tract of sandhills was enclosed along the coast.
+These parcels of land were allocated to landowners in Bispham, Layton, Great and Little Marton.
 It also stipulated the layout of the long, straight main roads in the area, including Lytham Road, St Annes Road and Highfield Road.

 Four large hotels were catering for the well-to-do in society by the late 1780s.